Coalición Floresta Logo Coalición Floresta Search Buscar

 Pull quotesCitas destacadas

-• "El Acueducto Municipal es estratégico en el desarrollo humano de la comunidad que habita el cantón de Flores, así como de su ordenamiento territorial y urbano; por consiguiente la Municipalidad de Flores debe orientar todos los esfuerzos para fortalecerlo y mejorarlo, de manera que se ha de mantener bajo la administración municipal y bajo ninguna circunstancia serán admisibles acuerdos ni actos administrativos dirigidos a traspasar o delegar su administración en otras instituciones, asociaciones, empresas públicas ni privadas de ningún tipo."
+• "el Acueducto Municipal es estratégico en el desarrollo humano de la comunidad que habita el cantón de Flores, así como de su ordenamiento territorial y urbano; por consiguiente la Municipalidad de Flores debe orientar todos los esfuerzos para fortalecerlo y mejorarlo, de manera que se ha de mantener bajo la administración municipal y bajo ninguna circunstancia serán admisibles acuerdos ni actos administrativos dirigidos a traspasar o delegar su administración en otras instituciones, asociaciones, empresas públicas ni privadas de ningún tipo."

 Artículo 1

-• "El Acueducto Municipal es estratégico en el desarrollo humano de la comunidad que habita el cantón de Flores, así como de su ordenamiento territorial y urbano; por consiguiente la Municipalidad de Flores debe orientar todos los esfuerzos para fortalecerlo y mejorarlo, de manera que se ha de mantener bajo la administración municipal y bajo ninguna circunstancia serán admisibles acuerdos ni actos administrativos dirigidos a traspasar o delegar su administración en otras instituciones, asociaciones, empresas públicas ni privadas de ningún tipo."
+• "el Acueducto Municipal es estratégico en el desarrollo humano de la comunidad que habita el cantón de Flores, así como de su ordenamiento territorial y urbano; por consiguiente la Municipalidad de Flores debe orientar todos los esfuerzos para fortalecerlo y mejorarlo, de manera que se ha de mantener bajo la administración municipal y bajo ninguna circunstancia serán admisibles acuerdos ni actos administrativos dirigidos a traspasar o delegar su administración en otras instituciones, asociaciones, empresas públicas ni privadas de ningún tipo."

 Artículo 1